- Things to Do

 Before or after the performance, take some time to explore this beautiful park.

-Every summer in Bushwick, Brooklyn kicks off with the Bushwick Block Party.
-This annual art event celebrates local artists who create music, graffiti, food and more.
 In addition to all kinds of creative artwork, you can also expect to hear a lot of great live music.
+Bushwick is world-famous for its high-quality street art and murals.

 Alternatively, you can also take our pay-what-you-want street art tour which includes stops in this neighborhood.

 Below are just a few of the hundreds of free things you can do in New York City in June.

-For year-round free things to do see our comprehensive post about Free Things to Do in NYC.
+For year-round free things to do see our comprehensive post about free things to do in NYC.